OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 # October 21, 2024
 - User should be able to select their palette.

+TODOs next next wave:
+- [ ] The coloursSelectedView should be able to wrap overflow.

 TODOs next wave:
+- [ ] Top tab bar button item for `UserPalette` edit state, or long press on any PaletteColourItem, and the user can delete or rearrange grid items.
 - [ ] Group PaletteColourItems by colour
 - [ ] Colour estimation for Analysis